Nicola Sturgeon: Deputy First Minister of Scotland (2007–2014)

+Appointment

 In the 2007 Scottish Parliament election, Sturgeon defeated Gordon Jackson QC with a 4.7% swing to the SNP in the Glasgow Govan constituency.
 This was one of many swings to the SNP, as the party emerged as the largest party, winning one seat more than the governing Scottish Labour Party.
 Although the SNP was recognised as the winners of the election, it failed to obtain a majority and Labour was not willing to allow the SNP to enter government.
 Sturgeon led coalition negotiation talks between the Scottish Liberal Democrats and the Scottish Greens, but these talks failed to reach an agreement, with the Lib Dems backing out and the Greens instead supporting a 'confidence and supply' agreement.
 Ultimately, Salmond formed a minority government and he was appointed First Minister of Scotland.
 He appointed Sturgeon as Deputy First Minister and tasked her with the Cabinet position of Cabinet Secretary for Health and Wellbeing.